-Listen, Nigerian music is ?.
+Listen, Nigerian music is FIRE!
 Our weddings are glamorous, our movies are outrageously popular.
 So yeah, you know Nigerians for something more than just blue collar fraud.

 I mean, it’s a country of almost 200million people – most populous nation… What do you expect?